-Sickness Insurance: The Connecticut State Colleges and Universities System requires that all full-time students have sickness insurance to cover medical care not provided by Health Service.
-The university is able to offer its students comprehensive health care coverage at a very affordable cost.
+Sickness Insurance: The Connecticut State Colleges and Universities System requires that all full-time students have sickness insurance to cover medical care not provided by the University Health Service.
+The university is able to offer its students comprehensive health care coverage.
 Coverage under this plan includes both inpatient and outpatient services for medical, surgical and mental health needs.

-All full-time students will be automatically enrolled in and billed for this sickness insurance plan unless they submit a signed waiver to the cashier’s office indicating alternative coverage.
+All full-time students will be automatically billed for this sickness insurance plan unless they submit a signed waiver to the cashier’s office indicating alternative coverage.
 Waivers may be submitted online at www.wcsu.edu/insurance.

 In reviewing present insurance coverage and deciding whether or not to carry this student insurance, remember that many sickness insurance plans (e.g., local HMOs or IPAs) provide appropriate or effective coverage which may, however, be based at considerable distance from the campus.
 This has caused problems in providing medical services for students at the university.

 In addition, many insurance plans may have age limits for dependents.
 Students with known health problems are advised to consider this insurance in addition to their family coverage, especially if the latter does not cover all medical expenses.
 Parents must inform students which outpatient laboratory, x-ray, emergency room or hospital services they must use, if necessary, in order to have costs paid by their HMO plan.